BlockResearchGroup/compas_cra/CONTRIBUTING.md

 * `invoke test`: Run all tests and checks in one swift command.
 * `invoke`: Show available tasks.

+We highly recommend you have [Black](https://black.readthedocs.io/en/stable/index.html) installed in your favourite editor/IDE.
+For setting up Black in your editor, please refer to their documentation [Editor integration](https://black.readthedocs.io/en/stable/integrations/editors.html).

 ## Bug reports

 When [reporting a bug](https://github.com/BlockResearchGroup/compas_cra/issues) please include: